-- Practice good housekeeping when storing, loading and transferring inventory.
+Practice good housekeeping when storing, loading and transferring inventory.

-- Dispose of toluene-soaked material in approved waste cans.
+Dispose of toluene-soaked material in approved waste cans.

-- Wash hands after handling toluene and similar substances.
+Wash hands after handling toluene and similar substances.

 Handling and transporting empty drums requires care equal to or greater than drums with full chemical contents.
 Toluene drums that are empty can be more dangerous than a full drum if contents are not completely removed.

-Two or four hour fire-rated buildings are used to store chemicals inside facilities (depending on specific regulations) or nearby occupied facilities at distances greater than 10 feet.
+Two or four-hour fire-rated buildings are used to store chemicals inside facilities (depending on specific regulations) or nearby occupied facilities at distances greater than 10 feet.
 Non-combustible chemical storage buildings are used for storing chemical contents outside of occupied facilities at distances greater than 30 feet.
 Chemical storage buildings must be free from ignition sources and hazmat placards and other signage must be easily readable.
 Engineering controls, including exhaust ventilation, must be in place when storing toluene to rid harmful vapors from the work area.